Our panel included:

 We covered some of the benefits of a distributed workforce in a previous blog.
-However, remote work also comes with its fair share of difficulties to overcome.
+However, remote and hybrid work also comes with its fair share of difficulties to overcome.
 Our panel spoke of some of the issues they have seen firsthand:

 No designated workspace

 Mark described the problems employees experience when they’re asked to work from home, but have no separate space for it.
 Employees often end up working at the kitchen table, surrounded by the normal daily distractions of home life.
 It can severely impact motivation, not to mention productivity.
 Mark recommends carving out a space for yourself, however small, ideally behind a door that you can close securely!

 Danai has directly witnessed how technological difficulties interrupt remote collaboration.
 For example, if a team member doesn’t know how to operate the web conferencing software, it can disrupt an entire meeting and waste everyone’s time.

 And do team members understand how to best use each communication channel?
 There are times when an Instant Message might work better than an email, and vice versa.
 If employees don’t know what each channel is for, messages can easily get lost.
 Or, team members can waste hours reading updates that aren’t relevant to them.

 Fergal spoke about the importance of visual cues while collaborating remotely.
 Video conferencing can go some way towards mitigating against this, but you can never truly replace face-to-face contact.